markwomack/robotics/robot_mark_ii/DESIGN.md

 - [Pololu mini pushbutton switch (2)](https://www.pololu.com/product/1400)
 - [Adafruit AirLift ESP32 WIFI Co-Processor](https://www.adafruit.com/product/4201)

-<p>The VL6180X ToF distance sensors are mounted on a custom PCB board that is designed to use a multiplexer to choose which sensor
-to access on the I2C bus.
-This is required since the sensors all have the same I2C address.</p>
+### Chassis

+<p>The chassis is a collection of 3D printed parts for the mounted sensors, a couple of custom PCB boards, and several protoboards
+  all put together to form the body of the robot.
+The chassis is designed to be symmetrical along the axis of the differential drive wheels.
+The profile and sensors of the robot are the same, front to back, flipping on the wheel axis.
+One side has been arbritrarily chosen to be the 'front', but future coding could treat each side equally, eliminating any need for the robot to turn around, instead just switching the 'front' in the software.</p>

 ### Microcontroller

 <p>The Teensy 3.5 is the heart of the robot.
 It drives all of the sensors and behaviors.</p>